hammerhead226/2016RobotCode/SharkCV/README.md

 #### Distro Installation
 1. Format your SD card with SD Association's SD Formatter 4.0 (https://www.sdcard.org/downloads/formatter_4).
 2. Download and copy NOOBS to the root of your SD card (https://www.raspberrypi.org/downloads/noobs).
 3. Power on your Raspberry Pi.
-Install Ubuntu and only Ubuntu.
-Wait for NOOBS to finish and reboot into Ubuntu.
+Install Debian and only Debian.
+Wait for NOOBS to finish and reboot into Debian.
 4. Run through `raspi-config` and set hostname, username, password, locale, keyboard, and SSH options.

 #### Update Packages